pmean/build-website/text/04/printer-friendly.md

 > The basic things I do are:
 >
 > > **1.
 Avoid a lot of navigation links on the left hand side of the
-> > screen.** I feel like I\'m swimming against the tide here, but I
+> > screen.** I feel like I'm swimming against the tide here, but I
 > > have never liked cluttering up the screen or the page with a bunch
 > > of navigation links.
 I especially dislike the almost universal
 > > tendency to put those links on the left hand side of the page.
 It
-> > doesn\'t look good and it interferes with the ability to print
+> > doesn't look good and it interferes with the ability to print
 > > well.
 In my mind, navigation links belong at the top of the page
 > > (with possibly a repetition at the bottom of the page).
 > >